Updated: 8/3/20 | August 3rd, 2020

-But as I sat shivering in a sweater, hat, scarf, and winter coat, I realized I should have researched the weather a bit more before I came.
+But, as I sat shivering in a sweater, hat, scarf, and winter coat, I realized I should have researched the weather a bit more before I came.
 Sure, I happened to visit during an unseasonable cold snap (“It’s never like this!” people would say), but that didn’t make me feel any better.

 Yet neither of us had been to Malta before.
 Both workaholics, we really wanted to put our phones away, turn the computers off, and just enjoy the destination.
 It had been a long time since either of us had done that.

 So we had to make the most of the (terrible) weather.

-However, what I found most striking about the country were the towns that seem to teeter on decay.
+However, what I found most striking about Malta were the towns that seem to teeter on decay.
 Throughout the country, they are filled with centuries-old buildings showing a mix of Arabic and Italian influences and picturesque balconies that jutted out so one could spy up and down the street.
 The cobblestone streets, clearly built before even Europe’s small cars were around, beckon you to explore their turns.

 My orderly, OCD mind couldn’t wrap its head around it.
-(I’d be a terrible Southern European!)

 But I don’t know if I’ll ever get back for the feature presentation.
 There’s so much to see in the world that I have this gut feeling it will be a long time before I get back to Malta.
 But, even if I never get back, I enjoyed the preview as well as the fact that I finally turned off my computer and just enjoyed where I was without distractions.